 Opening hours: Tuesday to Sunday 8.15 am-6.50 pm.
 Closed: on Mondays, 1st January, 1st May, 25th December.
 You will have to leave the backpack in the cloakroom or carry it on your chest instead of your back, as long as it is not too big.

-Located in Piazza Della Signoria, Palazzo Vecchio, former Palazzo Della Signoria, was built in the 13th century on the ruins of Palazzo di Fanti and Palazzo dell’Esecutore di Giustizia.
+Located in Piazza Della Signoria, one of the top squares in Italy, Palazzo Vecchio, the former Palazzo Della Signoria, was built in the 13th century on the ruins of Palazzo di Fanti and Palazzo dell’Esecutore di Giustizia.
 The entire palace rests on the site of an ancient Roman theater dating back to the 1st century.

 Florence is crammed with wonders on both sides of the river.
 Pitti Palace is a complex of galleries and huge gardens, and one of the not-to-miss Florence attractions.
 The palace was built in the 15th century with an original design by Brunelleschi and completed by his pupil Luca Francelli.